princeimmanue/JPMAIL-Tool/README.md

 5. The script will send the email using the provided information.
 ## STEPS TO RUN TOOL
--Using 'git clone to cone this repository'
+- Using 'git clone to cone this repository'
--Using cd change the directory 'JPMAIL'
+- Using cd change the directory 'JPMAIL'
--'python3 JPmail.py
+- 'python3 JPmail.py' run this tool